A JSJ-type decomposition theorem for symplectic fillings: Background

-There are circumstances in which we want handle attachment to extend not only our contact structure $\xi$ on $M$, but also a preferred contact form for $\xi$.
-(This will be the case in our proof of Theorem~\ref{thm1}.)
-This can be done, for instance, when $(M,\xi)$ carries the structure of a \emph{sutured contact manifold}, as defined in \cite[Section 2]{CGHH}.
-When $(M,\xi)$ admits such a structure, there is a neighborhood $U(\Gamma)\subset M$ of the dividing set $\Gamma\subset\partial M$ on which the contact structure admits a standard form.
-The Reeb dynamics on this neighborhood will conform to those of $(H_1,\ker\alpha)$, allowing handle attachment to occur in a manner which preserves these dynamics.
+There are circumstances in which we want handle attachment to extend not only our contact structure $\xi$ on, but also a preferred contact form for $\xi$.
+Gluing together contact manifolds-with-boundary in a manner which produces a compatible contact form is generally difficult, but \cite{colin2011sutures} gives us the language of \emph{sutured contact manifolds} with which we may perform this gluing.
+Here we record --- and then proceed to abuse --- some of this language.\\